 Weekend de Courses de la Petite Italie

-This Little Italy street fest is a nice pit stop for families and tourists removed from the downtown hubbub that's still in the spirit of Formula One.
+This Little Italy street fest is a nice pit stop for families and tourists.
+Although it's removed from the downtown hubbub, it's still very much in the spirit of Formula One.
 It's also right near the Jean-Talon Market, a must-see farmers market in Montreal.
 You'll flip over the flavors and selection of foodstuff that, in some cases, you might not have known even existed.
 When it comes to food, Montreal can definitely compete.

 04 of 05